standarddeviant/dspcml/README.md

 # DSPCML
 DSPCML is an acronym for Digital Signal Processing C Matrix Library.
-It is an adaption of the C Matrix Library (CML) library referenced here: https://github.com/MichaelJWelsh/cml
+It is an adaption of the C Matrix Library (CML) referenced here: https://github.com/MichaelJWelsh/cml

 DSPCML aims to add common signal processing functions to the original CML over time.
 The primary goal is to achieve portability with ability to support optimized signal processing functions for different compilers and toolchains via 'compile-flag'.